Recovery after training: The best supplements

 Important ingredients:

-• Magnesium citrate or bisglycinate (particularly bioavailable)
+• Magnesium citrate or bisglycinate (especially well bioavailable)

 • Ideally with vitamin B6 for better utilization